kjarvis1905/drlnd-navigation/README.md

 ## Getting Started

 The `setup_env.sh` script can be used to create and configure an environment with all the required dependencies to run the included code.
 The script assumes `conda` is available.
+The script requires 1 argument, which is the name that will be given to the created conda environment.
+E.g. `./setup_env.sh drlnd` will create a conda environment named 'drlnd' in which all the included code and programs should run.

 In addition, a number of pre-built _Unity_ environments are required.
 They can be obtained by running the included script `./get_unity_envs.sh`.
 Alternatively,